What are the Advising Center’s hours of operation?

 SCHEDULE CHANGES (ADD/DROPS)

 Stop before you drop!
-Read about the new Texas drop law before you drop a course.
+Read about the Texas drop law before you drop a course.

 Students desiring a schedule change have the following options:

 - ADD/DROP courses only after full payment of tuition is completed and processed through the Brookhaven College Business Office.
-Stop by the Admissions Office, Room S041, for an Add/Drop Form.
+Stop by the Admissions Office, Room S052, for an Add/Drop Form.

 - Complete or partial withdrawal from college any time after registration until the last drop day requires an exit interview with an advisor.
-You may contact an advisor in the Advising and Counseling Center, Room S113.
+You may contact an advisor in the Advising Center located in Bldg.
+S, Room S113.